thomashoullier/bnd-pkg-merge/README.md

 in.
 Execution time almost cut in half.
 * _agressive gc_: We call `(sb-ext:gc :full t)` agressively throughout the
 execution to check that the memory is actually free in the lisp image.

+## Dependencies
+None.
+We use https://github.com/thomashoullier/mem-monitor for plotting the memory usage.

 ## References
 1. Katajainen J., Moffat A., Turpin A. (1995) A fast and space-economical algorithm for length-limited coding.
 In: Staples J., Eades P., Katoh N., Moffat A. (eds) Algorithms and Computations.
 ISAAC 1995.
 Lecture Notes in Computer Science, vol 1004.
 Springer, Berlin, Heidelberg. https://doi.org/10.1007/BFb0015404